Principal Investigator

 Iga Niemiec, MSc

-Her project focuses on the discovery of the immune escape mechanisms in the high-grade serous ovarian cancer.
-She is combining genetics, spatial imaging and spatial transcriptomics data to studying the genetic and spatial features shaping the tumor-immune interplay and leading to immune escape.
+Doctoral researcherIga’s project focuses on the discovery of immune escape mechanisms in the high-grade serous ovarian cancer.
+By combining genetics, spatial imaging and spatial transcriptomics data, Iga aims to uncover the genetic and spatial features shaping the tumor-immune interplay and leading to immune escape.

 Ada Junquera, MSc